wu87988622/ohara/docs/src/contributing.md

 - Install dependencies.
 See our [how_to_build](how_to_build.md#gradle-commands) for development machine setup
 - Create a branch with your PR with `git checkout -b ${your-branch-name}`
 - Push your PR to remote: `git push origin ${your-branch-name}`
-- Create the PR with GitHub web UI and wait for reviews
+- Create the PR with GitHub web UI and wait for reviews from our committers

 ## Pull request commands: